Espeer5/paperInAPaper/logs/planning/model_selection.md

   - Reasoning:
     - Llama 2 is free for research and open source - to me this is the kind of product I would prefer to support
-    - Strong API, great documentation, community of research users and hobbyist who might find this project interesting
+    - Strong API, great documentation available at lowest price point
     - Tunable, which is a huge advantage.
-I would argue that the tunability is essential to this project - a model that can be tuned to generate more complex and interesting writing is a huge advantage.
-A model that hasn't been tuned is probably not going to generate the best paper that can be written using current LLM technology.
+(Need HPC to do tuning, but could be well worth it)
     - Personal testing showed at least as good performance/usability as GPT-4o, making the cost of GPT-4o unnecessary

+I can initially access through llama-API, building a small app around use of API to generate and save content.
+If we can gain access to HPC, we can look into running for free and tuning.
+Either way, this should be the most cost effective high quality option.